pghatani0811/Data-Science-Project-2/README.md

 | **Support Professional Judgment** | Use the model for claim prioritization and decision support, not automatic reserve setting |

-Insurance executives should test the tuned Gradient Boosting model and send the top 5% of scored claims to experienced adjusters for early review before setting reserves.
+Final Recommendation: Insurance executives should test the tuned Gradient Boosting model and send the top 5% of scored claims to experienced adjusters for early review before setting reserves.
 In the held-out test set, the top 5% captured all 6 claims above $40,000.
 Because only 6 such claims were present, the threshold should be validated on additional data before full deployment.

 # Method VI: Visualization Dashboard
 The dashboard shows that most claims are low-cost, but a small number are very expensive.
 The tuned Gradient Boosting model performed best overall and can be used to rank potentially high-cost claims for early review.